 Mitosis – Cell Division Ep 2

-Mitosis is a method of cell division used by multicellular organisms for growth and repair of tissues.
+Mitosis is a method of nuclear division used by multicellular organisms for growth and repair of tissues.
 Some plants and fungi (and rarely some animals) also use it for asexual reproduction – producing genetically identical offspring from one parent.
 Mitosis results in two daughter cells which are genetically identical to the parent cell.
 In this article we will go through each individual stage of mitosis.

 Interphase